RISCV-on-Microsemi-FPGA/SoftConsole/Dhrystone/Readme.md

 #                       Dhrystone

-This SoftConsole Makefile project demonstrates how to configure and use the Dhrystone Benchmark.
+This Softconsole Makefile project is used to measure the efficiency of the code generated for the same computer.

 ##                      Mi-V Soft processor
 This example uses a Mi-V Soft processor MiV_RV32IMA_L1_AHB.
 The design is